eohta/eohta/README.md

 I'm Eiji Ota, a freelance data scientst / algorithm developer from Japan.

-If you find a bug in my repository or have some advice for me, please feel free to contact me.
+I'm not very familiar with the open source development culture or the github system, so if you find any bugs in my repository or have any advice, please feel free to send me an email.

 ![contact-address](./contact-address.png)